 2. one or more skilled therapeutic services (occupational therapy, physical therapy, or speech and language therapy), provided directly by or under the supervision of a licensed therapist at least five times a week.

-(4) Level of Care That must Be Required in a Skilled-Nursing Facility.
+(4) Level of Care That Must Be Required in a Skilled-nursing Facility.
 To require the level of care provided in a skilled-nursing facility, the child must be nonambulatory and meet the following requirements.

 (a) A child 12 months of age or older must have global developmental skills (as defined in 130 CMR 515.001: Definition of Terms) not exceeding those of a 12-month-old child as indicated by a developmental assessment performed by the child's physician or by another certified professional.
 In addition, the child's developmental skills level must not be expected to improve.

-(b) A child less than 12 months of age must have global developmental skills significantly below an age-appropriate level and such skills must not be expected to progress at an age-appropriate rate as indicated by a developmental assessment performed by the child's physician or by another certified professional.
+(b) A child younger than 12 months old must have global developmental skills significantly below an age-appropriate level and such skills must not be expected to progress at an age-appropriate rate as indicated by a developmental assessment performed by the child's physician or by another certified professional.

 (c) Regardless of age, the child must also require all of the following: